martinchernyavskiy/Notes/Math/Linear Algebra/Concepts/Midterm2/Diagonalization.md

 .
 - *Geometric multiplicity is less than or equal to algebraic multiplicity* .
-- *A is diagonalizable if its characteristic polynomial splits over R and for each eigenvalue, geom mult = alg mult*
+- *A is diagonalizable iff its characteristic polynomial splits over R and for each eigenvalue, geom mult = alg mult*
 	- Given a basis of Rn that consists of eigenvectors of A, we know that characteristic polynomial splits over R.
 	- Given the jth eigenvalue, we need the dimension of eigenspace (kjj) with that eigenvalue to be equal to the exponent mj of the characteristic polynomial
 	- We know that *Geometric multiplicity is less than or equal to algebraic multiplicity*, so if we let lj be the number of basis vectors of the eigenspace, then it is at most the dimension of the eigenspace